Mathrys83/Adventure.Land/README.md

 - Auto-Join giveaways: Automatically partake when a player hosts a giveaway - Merry christmas!
 - NEW: ⛏️ Mining!
 Craft a Pickaxe and go Mining!
 - NEW: 🎣 Fishing!
 Craft a Fishingrod and go fishing!
+- NEW: 💲 Snipe Ponty!
+Automatically buy Items you want from Ponty.

 Other functions